AcasDigital/acas-aws-infrastructure/alerts/README.md

 So for now, we're creating them in each account.

+**PLEASE NOTE**

+> All of the following CLI examples assume that your local AWS CLI
+> configuration has a profile named `acas-pre-prod` and `acas-prod`.
+If
+> your profiles are named differently, you will need to adjust
+> appropriately.

-For both prod and pre-prod, you'll need to do something like:
+For both the `acas-prod` and `acas-pre-prod` accounts, you'll need to do something like:

 ```
 pushd path/to/this/directory
 ACAS_APP=ops-alerts
 ACAS_ENV=pre-prod
-ACAS_ACCOUNT=563637730430
+ACAS_ACCOUNT=THE-ACCOUNT-ID
 ```

+ACAS_ENV should be one of `prod` or `pre-prod`.

 Package up your change: